shravanxd/library_fda_api_test/README.md

 The project consists of two main scripts:
 *   `fast_api_test.py`: A diagnostic tool to verify working connectivity to FAST endpoints.
-*   `fast_batch_search.py`: A bulk search utility to query both FAST and LCSH for a list of terms.
+*   `fast_batch_search.py`: A bulk assessment tool that generates a comprehensive spreadsheet comparing LCSH and FAST matches side-by-side.

 ## 2. Prerequisites